chloeccmt/Cross-Stitch/README.md

 Cross-stitching is a type of needlework.
 It is a simple hand embroidery named for its X-shaped stitches.
 The stitches are on Aida.
 Aida is a specific material that has small holes in the fabric.
 Many people begin the activity because it is easy to master.

 ### WARNING: Sharp needles may cause harm to the user.
-Please have adult supervision.

 ## Required Materials